nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Our project involved substantial effort in several key areas:
 - **Design and Refactoring**: Extending the AB3 framework to handle two separate entity types required refactoring and designing new classes.
 - **Command Implementation**: In creating patient- and appointment-specific commands, we implemented additional parser classes and commands.
-- **Testing and Debugging**: To ensure robust funtionality, we implemented comprehensive test cases.
+- **Testing and Debugging**: To ensure robust functionality, we implemented comprehensive test cases.
 This was necessary to ensure that each command and feature worked as expected for both entity types.

 #### Achievements